 Industrial hemp may be agronomically productive in drier regions, but it remains to be seen if productivity under dry conditions will be competitive with areas receiving more rainfall.
-Will industrial hemp offer an advantage relative to other crops, or provide a significant rotational benefit?
-Some research and production information suggests industrial hemp may require significantly less irrigation than cotton, but again data is needed to assess levels of rainfall + irrigation, the level of production achieved, and the economics in a particular region.
+Will industrial hemp offer enough of an advantage relative to other crops, or provide a significant rotational benefit?
+Some research and production information suggests industrial hemp may require significantly less irrigation than cotton, but again data is needed to assess levels of rainfall + irrigation, the level of production achieved, and the economics in a specific region.
+Due to high input and labor costs to grow industrial hemp for CBD oil, those limited acres would be grown only with either adequate irrigation or rainfall.